Black Eyed Pea Soup ~

 This recipe calls for a bag of dried peas, but you have options:

 - Choosing between dried black-eyed peas and canned ones for soup really depends on your personal preference and time constraints.
 For this recipe, I used dried beans.
 They generally have a heartier texture that we enjoy, but they do require soaking (I use a 1-hour quick soak method for cooking beans) and a longer cooking time.
-If you have the extra time

 - A benefit of canned black-eyed peas is that they are convenient and cook up quickly, so they’re a good choice if you prefer a time-saving option.
 Both have their merits, so go with what suits your schedule and taste buds best – whether it’s the slow-simmered goodness of dried peas or the speedy satisfaction of canned ones!